 Find the one thing that most users will want/need to do when launching the application.
 In the example above, we’ve focused on the activity feed to help connect them with their community and encourage them to interact, share, and further contribute.
 Also keep text to a minimum and use fonts and styles sparingly.
 Too many font sizes and styles will fragment the user experience.
 Try to keep each view to roughly three styles if possible.

 Produce a few different landing page experiences and test them against your sample user base.
 Determine which one most resonates with your target audience and focus on that for your v1 release.
 Once you start to collect actual usage data and related input, you can use that to better tune the overall user experience.

 Adaptive vs. Responsive Content

 Responsive design is instead based on the concept of building content with component breakpoints that allows content to adapt to the container, to flow like water.
-This is ideal for most consumer-facing solutions as it allows content to be built once and used everywhere.
+This is ideal for most consumer-facing solutions as it will enable content to be built once and used everywhere.
 A user can resize the window and the content will reflow to adapt.
-Adaptive content is not as flexible and may not adapt to the same degree as responsively designed content.
+Adaptive content is not as flexible and may not adjust to the same degree as responsively designed content.